enomado/mus_renamer/readme.md

 for deduplication

 or ```fatsort /dev/sdX1```
-for sort your folders alphabetical
+to sort your folders alphabetical